Sanghren/avalanche-hardhat-fork-tutorial/README.md

 If you want to jump right into the code, here's a [link](https://github.com/tbrunain/avalanche-hardhat-fork-tutorial) to the github repo containing the code of this tutorial.

+I would recommend you to clone the repo and start with the following commands:
+- npm i
+- npm test

 ### Avalanche

 Avalanche is a platform for creating custom blockchain networks and decentralized applications (dApps).
 Created by Ava